twinklymeat/Moto-X3M-Level-Viewer/README.md

 ### Windows

-just download the latest release,
+just download the latest release and run main.py,

 But if u want to be fancy with it: